Crotalaria cunninghamii: Abnormal pollinators Crotalaria cunninghamii is usually pollinated by birds. During a study orchestrated by the Desert Ecology Research Group from the University of Sydney in 2011, it was found that during that period of unusually high rainfall in the Simpson Desert, rodents were observed eating and pollinating Crotalaria cunninghamii flowers. The rodents observed were the house mouse (Mus musculus) and the sandy inland mouse (Pseudomys hermannsburgensis). There was a similar ample rainfall in 2007; this unusual phenomenon was compared to where no rodents were observed. It was found that Crotalaria cunninghamii in 2011 had five times more inflorescences per plant, 90% more flowers per inflorescence, and two to three times more nectar per flower. Still, the nectar was 30% less sugar-rich. Rodents accessed the nectar by chewing a hole through the calyx, as opposed to how birds poke their beaks through the opening. The increase in the number of pollinators positively affected the propagation of the species.

 The regular pollinators of Crotalaria cunninghamii are nectivorous birds, bugs and bees.
 These creatures derive their energy from the nectar of Crotalaria cunninghamii and in return they pollinate the plant.
 The way they pollinate Crotalaria cunninghamii is by picking up its pollen when feeding from one male plant and when they go to a female plant some of that pollen falls into the female plant's stigma.

 Threats to survival

 The conservation status of Crotalaria cunninghamii is least concern.
 Possible threats to Crotalaria cunninghamii include habitat degradation.
 This species occurs predominantly on sandy soils which are easily eroded by rabbits, camels and other grazing animals.
 Crotalaria cunninghamii has been recognised as an endangered plant in NSW according to the NSW Threatened Species Conservation Act 1995.
 NSW is the southernmost reaches of Crotalaria cunninghamii's range and hence struggles to propagate as it does everywhere else in its habitat.

-A general threat to flowers and plants in Australia is clearing of land for agricultural or other commercial uses.
-Crotalaria cunninghamii is not at high risk to land clearing for this purpose because it is confined to the Australian rangelands, which experience low rainfall and therefore have limited potential for development.
+A general threat to Australian flowers and plants is the clearing of land for agricultural or other commercial uses.
+Crotalaria cunninghamii is not at high risk of land clearing for this purpose because it is confined to the Australian rangelands, which experience low rainfall, and therefore have limited potential for development.